Higgsx/higgsx.github.io/content/posts/htb-offshore.md

 You should also have basic knowledge of networking such as IP addresses, subnets, default gateways, MACs, TCP/UDP, ICMP and etc..

 You don’t need to be CCNA certified but should have some basics.
-Even half of Network+is enough How to succeed?
+Even half of Network+ is enough How to succeed?

     It is time consuming.
 No easy wins.
 Almost everything is patched. make sure you have time, 2-3 hours per day